 In 2007 while in Mozambique, the news of our crocodile attack reached the States–including the ears of a lovely RN and midwifery student at Vanderbilt University.
 We wed the next year.

 Our family (pronounced SHLAY-line) lives about an hour’s drive from the borders of Mozambique, Zimbabwe and Botswana.
 We own a pack of German Shepherds, cheer for the Green Bay Packers, endorse the 1689, and read non-fiction by the pallet.
-Our favorite authors include Thomas Watson, Jay Adams, John Frame, Thomas Sowell and Martin Lloyd-Jones.
+Our favorite authors include Thomas Watson, John Frame, and Thomas Sowell.

 For more, email us here